 Don't overdo it.
 And get as much rest

-and sleep as possible.
+and sleep as you can.
 Fatigue can increase depression.

 support group of moms with new babies.
 An infant massage class is another great